-This Guide to Redistricting 2021 provides members of the legislature and other interested persons with an introduction to the issues and constraints that will affect statewide redistricting in Texas following the 2020 decennial census and describes the services provided by the Texas Legislative Council to support the state's redistricting effort.
+The Guide to 2021 Redistricting in Texas provides members of the legislature and other interested persons with an introduction to the issues and constraints that will affect statewide redistricting in Texas following the 2020 decennial census and describes the services provided by the Texas Legislative Council to support the state's redistricting effort.
 The guide briefly outlines requirements of a redistricting plan and explains the redistricting process in Texas.
 It includes sections on: